Lynn Bria

-Lynn Bria (born August 1, 1968) is an American basketball coach who as of 2023 is the head coach of the Stetson Hatters women's basketball team.
+Lynn Bria (born August 1, 1968) is an American basketball coach who was the head coach of the Stetson Hatters women's basketball team from 2008 until 2026.
 Prior to being named the head coach at Stetson, Bria served in head coaching roles at Ohio, UCF, and Texas Woman's University.
 Bria recorded her 200th win as the head coach at Stetson against Liberty on January 10, 2019.
+Bria recorded her 300th win as the head coach at Stetson against Morgan State on November 9, 2025.
+On March 16, 2026, Bria announced she was stepping away from her position at Stetson upon the conclusion of the season.